“Grace is the face love wears when it meets imperfection”

 I saw an example of this openness and grace on the week-long prayer trip to Prague.

-Two teams work with Serge in Czech and have planted two churches in the city.
+Two Serge teams have planted churches Prague.
 One of these is a Czech-American church, and we worshiped in a service mixed with different languages, customs, and nationalities.

 We met a Christian family recently reunited with their father/grandfather after several years of crisis and uncertainty.
 They prepared a meal for us and invited us to taste what home is for them.